Coreen Morsink Biography

 Coreen is dedicated to the promotion of A=432hz which she believes is the most natural, beneficial and real concert pitch for her music to be played at.

-Kevin Komisaruk gave the World Premier of …catharsis… for organ at Christ Church Cathedral, Indianapolis, IN USA on April 15th as part of the American Guild of Oranists Artist Recital Series.
-More details can be found at:
+April 15, 2016, …catharsis… for organ played by Kevin Komisaruk at Christ Church Cathedral, Indianapolis, USA as part of the American Guild of Organists Recital Series. http://www.indyago.org/meetings.aspx\

 See also http://m.music.cbc.ca/artists/Coreen-Morsink for links on the CBC Artists pages.